 What’s not to love about hooking a 6-pound coho salmon, often called Silver Salmon - its orange-red meat is excellent table fare; or, perhaps, battling a much larger chinook salmon, an experience guaranteed to be a memorable angling moment.

-An angler fishes from the rocks near the east bank immediately below Sixth St. Dam.
-Photo by Howard Meyerson.
+An angler fishes from the rocks immediately downstream of the Sixth St. Dam

 “The biggest thing about timing is water temperature.
 If temperatures are in the 60’s the fish will come upstream,” explains Jay Wesley, a fisheries biologist and the state’s Lake Michigan Basin coordinator with the Michigan Department of Natural Resources.
 “If it’s really warm, they will delay… Based on historical data we get at Webber Dam (upstream from Grand Rapids), the first peak (of the coho run) typically is in mid to late September.
 We get a second peak during the first two weeks of November.
 They come and move through fairly quickly.

 “The best spot to fish salmon is at the Sixth.
 St. Dam in downtown Grand Rapids,” Wesley said.
-“If people are new to the area and don’t want to battle the crowds at the dam, there is also good fishing downstream (below the coffer dams) where there are places people can wade when the water is lower, or they can cast from shore.
+“If people are new to the area and don’t want to battle the crowds at the dam, there is also good fishing downstream where there are places people can wade when the water is lower, or they can cast from shore.

-Sixth St. dam is the first major barrier for salmon making their long journey inland.
+Sixth St. dam is the first major barrier for salmon making their long journey inland from Lake Michigan.
 That’s where they and anglers congregate.
-The salmon eventually find the fish ladder at Fish Ladder Park on the west bank and move upstream to spawning locations.
+A fish ladder at Fish Ladder Park on the west bank allows them to find their way upstream to spawning locations.

 Fish Ladder Park is also a great location to watch others fish or get a look at the salmon as they try to leap the dam or swim through the ladder following the current.
 Fishing there is not allowed but anglers use the walkway there to access the river on the west bank.